NOTICE OF MEETING: Declaration Amendment & Villas Road Conversion Status

 You have all received a mailing from Winton law firm which contains several documents.
 Two of the documents are Proxy Ballots on which you may vote for the two proposals.
 The other document is the Amended Declaration and our first set of Bylaws which the Board is recommending the Association adopt.
 This vote is very important to the well being of the Neighborhood.
 The first informational meeting was held on September 6th at 6:30PM at WestField Elementary School.
 Matthew Winton, the Association's attorney was present and answered questions regarding the project.
-Minutes of that meeting will be available soon.
+Minutes of that meeting are available on this website.

-A second meeting will take place on October 4th, where you can vote in person.
+A second meeting will take place on October 4th at the WestField Elementary School at 6:30PM, where you can vote in person.
+A third and final meeting will be held on October 18th at the Clubhouse unless all votes required have been obtained.
 If you want to go ahead and vote but do not want to attend the meetings, then you may take your ballot to a notary and sign with your preference.
 Please note that all owners listed on the Title of the property must sign the ballot.
 If all owners do not sign, the ballot will not count.

 The declaration we currently have is poorly written.
 There are multiple contradictions contained within and the rules that were established lack a viable mechanism by which we can enforce them.
 Essentially, all we can do is send letters to homeowners who do not abide by the Declaration.
 We could do much more, however, but to do so would cost each one of you significantly in terms of higher annual assessments to cover the legals fees expended to enforce the rules.
 Therefore, the board has determined that we need to implement a fee (fine) schedule as a mechanism by which we can take action against homeowners that violate the rules so that we can protect your investment.

 The next big addition to this Declaration amendment is the proposal to adopt Bylaws.
 We realized that many people may not understand the difference between the Declaration and the Bylaws, so we will explain.